-Accessible and fully-supported temporary loans from the Horniman collections to other institutions
+Accessible and fully-supported short term loans from the Horniman collections to other venues

 Current and upcoming displays